wmde/fundraising-phpcs/README.md

 * Dont' enforce docblocks.
 We try to rely on type information as much as possible.
-* Allow long line lengths.
-Our test cases are complete sentences and therefore exceed the line limit.
+* Allow longer line lengths.
+Lines longer than 120 chars will generate a warning.
+Ignore line length in `tests/*` directory.
 * Allow `assert` statements.
 We still don't use them for all-purpose validation, but for some checks that don't affect production they are useful.